-Black Friday Stay Home 2018, and many of you are hoping to get a few deals.
+Today is Black Friday Stay Home 2018, and many of you are hoping to get a few deals.
 Here’s a handful of things you may want to look at, and a small collection of things I noticed at Amazon (side note: do not think this is a reflection of a personal wish list).
 Some of these links will give me a small kickback, so if you’re looking at any of these purchases, please use these links.
-Bonus: You don’t have to leave the house. (more…)
+Bonus: You don’t have to leave the house.« Read the rest

 Something I’ve had to learn over the years is the importance of cultivating my relationship with good integrators, as well as how to better identify the poor ones.
 There have also been some lessons in that, just like me, they can get better with time.
 It’s so important to find ones you can trust, for when you get in a bind, they’ll be your best resource.
 However, we must be discerning.
-The one down the street might be feeding you the corporate line, and the sheer size of a more nationally known one might fool us into believing they know more than they do.
-You might also stumble across one few people know of, but still have the experience to deliver work of the highest caliber.
+The one down the street might be feeding you the corporate line, and the sheer size of a more nationally known one might fool us into believing they know more than they do.« Read the rest

 The past few years have brought a lot of change to my life, some great, some heartbreaking, a lot somewhere in between.
 There’s been marriage, new job, cancer, and my wife’s joy at getting rid of the van.
 There has been new gadgets, learning, traveling, and helping people take steps forward.
-Going through chemo this summer has brought about new challenges, chief of which is tinnitus, and while there is a strong likelihood it will clear up for me, who knows how long that might take.
-As if easily getting tired and the slowly improving shortness of breath aren’t bad enough, tinnitus can complicate the enjoyment of music, movies, and even hanging out with people.
-Nevertheless, last night Tiah and I ventured out to watch Bohemian Rhapsody, and I’m so glad we did. (more…)
+Going through chemo this summer has brought about new challenges, chief of which is tinnitus, and while there is a strong likelihood it will clear up for me, who knows how long that might take.« Read the rest

 Today is surgery day.
 We drove out to Rochester on Tuesday, which was a great decision as Tiah’s family had to fight the weather driving here on Wednesday.
 We also wanted to be able to relax a bit before a couple pre-surgery appointments.
 They told us to call in between 8:15 and midnight to find when to be at the hospital.